LeonSong1995/gsMap/docs/source/mouse_example.md

     --type $DATA_TYPE
 ```
 (latent_to_gene_mouse)=
-### 2.2 latent_to_gene (Mouse)
+### 2. latent_to_gene

-**Objective**: Building on the latent representations, this step leverages the latent representations to find neighbors of each spot.
-The gene marker scores are then generated by aggregating information from neighbors.
+**Objective**: Building on the latent representations, this step leverages them to find neighbors for each spot.
+Gene marker scores are then generated by aggregating information from these neighbors.

 **Input**:
 - HDF5 file with latent representations from the previous step (`HDF5_WITH_LATENT_PATH`).